 This concludes the configuration of the ESP32 Relay X8 board.

-This generic webserver sketch is compatible for ESP8266 and the ESP32, hence the precompiler defines to differentiate the boards based on your upload settings.
+Note: This generic webserver sketch is compatible for ESP8266 and the ESP32, hence the precompiler defines to differentiate the boards based on your upload settings.
 If you want to read more about the generic ESP webserver sketch - see this page: Simple ESP webserver.

 Pricing of the ESP32 Relay X8 Board

-Summary on the ESP32 Relay X8 Board
+Summary for the ESP32 Relay X8 Board